 29. If you are applying for jury duty leave, supporting evidence means providing a statement from the Office of the Juries Commissioner (OJC) specifying the number of days and period when you were a member of the jury.
 (This information is provided on the payment slip prepared by the OJC).

 30. If you are applying for sick or carer’s leave, your application for leave must be accompanied by a valid medical certificate or a certificate issued by a registered health professional.
 For carer’s leave, where a medical certificate or certificate issued by a registered health professional is not available, a statutory declaration is acceptable.

 31. For guidance on what constitutes a valid medical certificate, please refer to the Australian Medical Association’s AMA Guidelines on Medical Certificates 2011.
 Revised 2016.pdf

-- The length of time that the student is unable to (or likely to be unable to) undertake their studies;
+- The length of time that you are unable to (or likely to be unable to) undertake your studies;

-- Any comments (where relevant) on the student’s ability or capacity to resume their studies;
+- Any comments (where relevant) on your ability or capacity to resume your studies;

-- Any information or assessment of the student’s capacity or ability moving forward to complete the approved research project while also meeting attendance requirements, enrolment conditions and progress milestones as required of the student under Parts 5 and 6 of the Monash University (Academic Board) Regulations.
+- Any information or assessment of your capacity or ability moving forward to complete the approved research project while also meeting attendance requirements, enrolment conditions and progress milestones as required under Parts 5 and 6 of the Monash University (Academic Board) Regulations.

 33. In circumstances where you request repeated instances of sick leave, the Graduate Research Committee may request for further information if the Committee has concerns about your capacity to undertake the agreed research project and/or your capacity to meet attendance requirements, enrolment conditions and/or progress milestones under Parts 5 and 6 of the Monash University (Academic Board) Regulations.

-34. If you are applying for leave based on exceptional circumstances under section 184.108.40.206 (including compassionate and compelling circumstances in the case of international students on an Australian student visa), your application for leave must be accompanied by a valid medical certificate or a certificate issued by a registered health professional, and/or, at the discretion of the Graduate Research Committee, a statutory declaration or other evidence deemed satisfactory by the Graduate Research Committee.
+34. If you are applying for leave based on exceptional circumstances under section 220.127.116.11 (including compassionate and compelling circumstances in the case of international students on an Australian student visa), your application for leave must be accompanied by a valid medical certificate or a certificate issued by a registered health professional, and/or, at the discretion of the Graduate Research Committee, other evidence deemed satisfactory by the Graduate Research Committee.
 Where you are applying for leave due to COVID-19, satisfactory supporting evidence can include a faculty COVID impact assessment document or the Chair of Milestone Review Panels: Checklist for graduate research students undertaking reviews during COVID-19.